MbusoKotobeWrk/PascalInterpreter/README.md

 * Division
 * Modulo

+Arbitrary expressions are now supported using the supported Math Operators listed above.

 # UPCOMING FEATURE
-In the next feature the interpreter will be able to process arbitrary expressions containing all the supported arithmetic operations. e.g *5 + 2 - 1 x 11 ÷ 2*
+In the next feature we will be focusing on associativity and precedence of operators.

 #MORE WORK WILL BE ADDED WHEN I HAVE TIME.